Following are recycling guidelines for Shaker Heights.

 Can some materials not allowed in a residential recycling bucket be recycled elsewhere?

 In some cases, yes.
-Several area grocery stores — includng Heinen's — accept plastic bags for recycling.
+For example, several area grocery stores — includng Heinen's — accept plastic bags for recycling.
 Use the Waste Wizard in the ShakeRecycles app (bit.ly/shrecycles) to find out if a particular material is recyclable elsewhere.
 Use the calendar feature to learn about community recycling events.

 Visit the online home of Shaker Life magazine.